 For all sorts of reasons, research findings are themselves over-positive - or as John Ioannidis put it, false.
 In another of his studies, he found that it happens to even the most highly cited clinical studies in the "best" journals: a third have been contradicted or turned out to have over-estimated benefits.

-The graph depicts a cumulative meta-analysis: each new study is being absorbed into a summation of the evidence so far.
+My cartoon graph depicts a cumulative meta-analysis: each new study is being absorbed into a summation of the evidence so far.
 With 4 studies, it's shifted from the "this helps" side of the ledger over to the "this harms" side.
 See more about cumulative analyses in this classic article.

-"Promising" is primarily a media and marketing staple, of course.
-Several wonderful initiatives keep the media to account on this, story by story: Behind the Headlines, the wonderful US Health News Review - and the other related "Media Doctors" in several countries.
+Several initiatives aim to keep the media to account on this, story by story: Behind the Headlines, Germany's Median-Doktor.de, Japan's Media Doctor, and the US Health News Review.

 Yet the breathless hype marches relentlessly on.
 On the plus side, at least words like "promising" mean that sometimes at least, marketing or optimism bias comes clearly labeled!

 This post was updated on 25 February 2017, adding the study and data on the use of "promising" in PubMed.